-- $\rightarrow$ This contrasts with monolinguals, e.g., Simone (Miller corpus), who appears to default to V-final. - In her production from 1;09 to 4;00, out of 284 weil-clauses, only 22 present EV2
+- \rightarrow This contrasts with monolinguals, e.g., Simone (Miller corpus), who appears to default to V-final. - In her production from 1;09 to 4;00, out of 284 weil-clauses, only 22 present EV2 7.7%.

-Figure 8: Proportion of EV2 with weil

-Figure 9: Proportion of EV2 with weil in a monolingual (Simone)
+Figure 8: Proportion of EV2 with weil across all the children Figure 9: Proportion of EV2 with weil in a monolingual (Simone)

-- $\rightarrow$ CAR and MAR, and to a lesser extent, LUC, default instead to EV2. - Adult-like distribution of weil achieved significantly later - → 50% EV2 with weil in adult corpora (Kempen & Harbusch, 2016).
+- \rightarrow CAR and MAR, and to a lesser extent, LUC, default instead to EV2. - Adult-like distribution of weil achieved significantly later.